The use of dog treats other than for food in Australia

 A dogs relationship with food is almost unique in the animal kingdom.

-There ancestors the wolf were apex hunters (the prime chaser in the forest) and as such they worked at being very good at it all day long.
+Their ancestors the wolf were apex hunters (the prime chaser in the forest) and as such, they worked at being very good at it all day long.
 This was their purpose, to hunt, to eat, to reproduce.
-In between times they had fun, but often as adults the adult wolves dont play, because it is usually seen as a grab for rank in the pack order and so has to be taken seriously and ends up with major injuries.
+In between times, they had fun, but often as adults, the adult wolves don’t play because it is usually seen as a grab for rank in the pack order and so has to be taken seriously and ends up with major injuries.

 I mention all of this, as much of what we know about companion dog behaviour comes from what their immediate ancestors did.